-\begin{remark} \Ruleref{rule:pull-arm} captures the essence of the different moods.
-Specifically, discontent players explore the arm space uniformly, while content players predominantly stick to their current strategy but also explore other strategies with low probability.
-Watchful and hopeful players require additional rounds to ascertain the efficacy of their current strategy, so they maintain their current choice of arm. \end{remark}
+\begin{remark} \cref{rule:pull-arm} encapsulates the different player moods.
+Discontent players, uncertain about the best strategy, explore the arm space uniformly, seeking alternatives.
+Content players, confident in their strategy, mostly stick with it but occasionally explore other options out of curiosity.
+Watchful and hopeful players, still assessing their strategy's effectiveness, continue with their current choice, adopting a cautious or optimistic wait-and-see approach. \end{remark}

 After pulling the selected arm $\pi_j(t)$, player $j$ observes his own reward $R_j(t)$ and the total reward $X_k(t)$ for the arm, where $k = \pi_j(t)$.
 The utility is then calculated as